jadeglaze/spock/README.md

 Added a simple ai.ts script to play with Vercel AI SDK via command line.
 Got an example using Vercel's ai/rsc and worked it into my Convo component.
 Added the QR code generator at api.qrserver.com as a second tool.
+Reworked the UI code to more correctly use Next.js page/layout conventions.
+Selecting an item from the left nav changes the url to specify a new conversation.